 What do students say about the course?

-Throughout the BTEC course, students will develop their exam and assignment writing skills.
-As part of the course, students will take part in a variety of activities including visits, group assignments, presentations and observations.
-A large amount of research work is required and students are expected to use a number of information sources such as textbooks, the internet, TV and newspapers.
+Throughout the BTEC course, students will learn how to develop both their study and writing skills for examination and assignment completion success.
+Hence, as part of the course, students will: study and practice how to write examinations; complete coursework using appropriate references; take part in a variety of activities including work experience placement visits; group assignments, presentations and observations.
+A large amount of study skills and research work is required and students are expected to use a number of information sources such as: textbooks, journals, the internet, TV, newspapers and past examination papers.

 The Level 3 Extended Diploma course contains compulsory work experience for Unit 6.
 Appropriate time will be allocated so that students can attend work experience placement to complete relevant assignment tasks.